adamdecaf/docs/docs/paygate/index.md

 1. [Setup a Receiver](https://api.moov.io/#operation/addReceivers)
 1. Then you can [create a transaction](https://api.moov.io/#operation/addTransfer) between these two FIs

+### X-User-ID

+The HTTP header `X-User-ID` is required and used to isolate objects (e.g. `Depository`, `Originator`) when using paygate in a multi-tenant setup.
+This is useful if you're managing transfers for multiple customers/users or multiple Financial Institutions.
+The value for this header can be a UTF-8 string, but typically it is a random alphanumeric string.

 ## Setup FTP

 PayGate currently requires the FTP configuration to be manually setup in the database.
 [See here](https://github.com/moov-io/paygate/blob/master/docs/ach.md#uploads-of-merged-ach-files) for more information.